ztomm/express-responsive-images/README.md

 ```

 ### staticDir (string)
-Public directory with static files.
+The application's public directory with static files.
 Common: '/public' or '/pub' or '/dist' ...

-This is not the folder to watch for images.
-The module need this to find images in the filesystem.

 ```javascript
 staticDir: '/public'
 ```

 ### watchedDirectories (array)
-Array of directories to watch for images.
+Array of directories nested in `staticDir` to watch for images.
 The module is listening to requests pointing to this folders.

 Using wildcards `*` is possible.